Hill Kourkoutis: Early life

 Hill was born in Toronto, Ontario, Canada and is of Greek descent.
+She attended Toronto Metropolitan University where she received a Bachelor of Fine Arts with Honours in Film Studies.

 Career

 Music

 Hill Kourkoutis is a producer and songwriter whose work spans multiple genres.
-She has produced albums and/or singles for artists such as Digging Roots, Amanda Rheaume, Cassie Dasilva, SATE, Leela Gilday, Madison Violet, Jules, The Cliks and Martha and The Muffins.
-She has also remixed for artists July Talk, Adam Cohen, Dear Rouge, Jill Barber and Good Lovelies.
+She has produced albums and/or singles for artists such as Aysanabee, Digging Roots, Amanda Rheaume, Cassie Dasilva, SATE, Leela Gilday, Madison Violet, Jules, The Cliks and Martha and The Muffins.
+She has also done remixes for artists Jill Barber and Good Lovelies.
 As a songwriter, she has written songs for artists such as Royal Wood, Meghan Patrick, POESY, Jules and Martha and the Muffins.
 She primarily works out of her studio, The Lair.
 Kourkoutis was a part of many bands including alternative pop/rock duo "Drowning Girl" with David Paoli before starting Hill & The Sky Heroes - her collaborative solo project.
 As a session musician and a live side player, Hill has played and/or toured with Serena Ryder, The Weeknd, Martha and the Muffins, Danny Michel, SATE, The Cliks and Tara Slone.

 Hill has also composed music for Dino Ranch, Remy %26 Boo and Thomas %26 Friends: All Engines Go.

 In 2018, she appeared on the CTV Series The Launch (created by Scott Borchetta) playing guitar in the show's house band for two seasons.

 In 2021 'North Star Calling', the album she produced and mixed for Leela Gilday, won the Juno Award for Indigenous Artist or Group of the Year and was nominated for the Juno Award for Contemporary Roots Album of the Year.
 The album was also nominated for two Canadian Folk Music Awards including Single of the Year for "K'eintah Natse Ju".

 In March 2022, Kourkoutis became the first woman to receive a Juno Award nomination for Recording Engineer of the Year.
 She was nominated for her work on SATE's "Howler" and Tania Joy's "The Drought".
 She won the award, becoming the first-ever female winner in the category.
 SATE's album, 'The Fool', that Kourkoutis produced, engineered, mixed and wrote on was also nominated for Alternative Album of the Year.
+'The Fool' was also on the 2022 Polaris Music Prize Long List.

 In 2023 the albums she produced, engineered, mixed and co-wrote on for Digging Roots ('Zhawenim') and Aysanabee ('Watin') were nominated in the Juno Award for Contemporary Indigenous Artist of the Year category.
+Digging Roots' 'Zhawenim' won in that category.
+'Watin' by Aysanabee was also on the 2023 Polaris Prize Short List.
+"Nomads", a song she produced and mixed for Aysanabee, also hit #1 on the Canadian Alternative Rock charts.

+In 2024 she was nominated for a Juno Award for Jack Richardson Producer of the Year Award.

+In 2025, Kourkoutis was announced as one of the remixers for the 2026 FIFA World Cup theme, representing Toronto.
+She was also nominated for Recording Engineer of the Year at the Juno Awards of 2025.